-The Print Media major emphasizes an understanding of historical and contemporary print processes, the acquisition of printing skills and the ability to make innovative choices.
+Print media majors acquire an understanding of historical and contemporary print processes, printing skills, and the ability to make innovative choices.

-The Print Media faculty provide instruction in a wide variety of printmaking processes.
-Evolving developments in the field, complemented by visiting artists, student exchange exhibitions, travel scholarships, field trips, special projects, and technical research offer a stimulating learning environment.
+Students explore evolving developments in the field, meet visiting artists, and participate in student exchange exhibitions, travel scholarships, field trips, special projects, and technical research.

-ACAD’s Print Media Faculty are a diverse and exciting group of professional artists, each with a rich personal practice and a wide range of experience exhibiting work and creating research in their field.
-Their commitment to sharing their experience, and to collaborating with students in the studio space makes the Print Media department one of ACAD’s most exciting hubs of creativity and innovation.
-Members of the ACAD Print Media Faculty include:
+ACAD’s Print Media faculty are a diverse and exciting group of professional artists, each with a rich personal practice and a wide range of experience exhibiting work and creating research in their field.

 View the Print Media degree planning guide and Print Media minor planning guide here.